rajdeep-mukherjee/LinkIt/README.md

-## Linkaro : A browser extension to store and share your social links easily.
+## Link It : A browser extension to store and share your social links easily.

 ## Working